Oroluk

-Oroluk waas one of the administrative divisions of Pohnpei State, Federated States of Micronesia.
+Oroluk was one of the administrative divisions of Pohnpei State, Federated States of Micronesia.
 In 1985, it became part of Sokehs Municipality.

 Description

 Oroluk municipality included Oroluk Atoll and Minto Reef.

 This municipality is uninhabited, after a population of 6 was counted in the 1980 census.
-Minto Reef, the northwesternmost limit of Pohnpei State, uninhabited and has only a small sand bank, no vegetated island.
+Minto Reef, the northwesternmost limit of Pohnpei State, is uninhabited and has only a small sandbank with no vegetated islands.